Catalan independence movement: Opinion polling

 This is a list of recent opinion polling on the subject.
 Most polls are conducted by the Centre d'Estudis d'Opinió, a research institute under the purview of the Catalan government, or the Institut de Ciencès Politiques i Socials, a part of the Autonomous University of Barcelona.
 However newspapers such as La Vanguardia or El Periodico also sometimes conduct polls on the subject.

-According to the latest public opinion survey conducted by the Catalan government’s official public opinion research centre between February and March 2025, 38% of respondents expressed support for independence, marking the lowest recorded level of backing.
-Conversely, opposition to independence peaked during the same period, with 54% of respondents opposing Catalonia’s secession from Spain—the highest number ever recorded.
+The highest level of support for independence on record was registered in November 2012, with 57.0% of the Catalan population in favour of independence from Spain and 20.5% in opposition, according to a survey conducted by the Centre d'Estudis d'Opinió.
+In a survey in the same series conducted in March 2025, 38% of respondents expressed support for independence, marking the lowest recorded level of support, while 54% of respondents in the same survey opposed Catalonia’s secession from Spain, the highest recorded level of opposition.

 Questions about a referendum are listed below if asked, however the ICPS also asked 'Do you want Catalunya to be an independent state or do you prefer to stay part of Spain?', where 'stay part of Spain' regularly performs ~10 points better than 'No' on the referendum question.